A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Forecast for reconstructing F(z) with redshift

-This equation is central to the analysis of the frictional term, linking it to three significant cosmological lengths: \texttt{(i)GW Luminosity Distance:} The distance for detectable GWs events is estimated through the parameter estimation of GWs events as described in Subsection \ref{sec:ParamEst}. \texttt{(ii)BAO Scale ($\theta_{\text{BAO}}$):} Derived from the 2PACF and expressed in Equation \ref{eq:fit}, this scale is utilized in a versatile manner, allowing for application across various surveys. \texttt{(iii)Sound Horizon Distance:} Estimated by analyzing CMB acoustic oscillations through missions like WMAP \cite{hinshaw2013nine}, Planck \cite{aghanim2020planck}, ACTPol \cite{thornton2016atacama}, SPT-3G \cite{sobrin2022design}, and CMB-S4 \cite{abazajian2016cmb}.
-The first peak in the angular power spectrum at recombination reflects the sound horizon scale, measured precisely by Planck as $147.09 \pm 0.26$ Mpc at the drag epoch and \texttt{redshift:} Inferred from the EM counterparts.
+The correlation between the EM luminosity distance at a specific redshift (z) and critical cosmological parameters, such as the BAO scale ($\mathrm{\theta_{BAO}}$) and the sound horizon ($\mathrm{r_s}$), is succinctly expressed by the Equation \ref{eq:f}.
+This equation is central to the analysis of the frictional term, linking it to three significant cosmological lengths: \texttt{(i)GW Luminosity Distance:} The distance for detectable GW events is estimated through the parameter estimation of GW events as described in Subsection \ref{sec:ParamEst}. \texttt{(ii)BAO Scale ($\mathrm{\theta_{BAO}}$):} Derived from the 2PACF and expressed in Equation \ref{eq:fit}, this scale is utilized in a versatile manner, allowing for application across various surveys. \texttt{(iii)Sound Horizon Distance:} Estimated by analyzing CMB acoustic oscillations through missions like WMAP \cite{hinshaw2013nine}, Planck \cite{aghanim2020planck}, ACTPol \cite{thornton2016atacama}, SPT-3G \cite{sobrin2022design}, and CMB-S4 \cite{abazajian2016cmb}.
+The first peak in the angular power spectrum at recombination reflects the sound horizon scale, measured precisely by Planck as $\mathrm{147.09 \pm 0.26}$ Mpc at the drag epoch and \texttt{redshift:} Inferred from the EM counterparts.

-To estimate the posterior distribution of $\mathcal{F}(z)$ as a function of redshift for $n_{\text{GW}}$ GWs sources, we employ a Hierarchical Bayesian framework.
+To estimate the posterior distribution of $\mathrm{\mathcal{F}(z)}$ as a function of redshift for $\mathrm{n_{GW}}$ GW sources, we employ a Hierarchical Bayesian framework.
 The posterior distribution is represented as follows \cite{Afroz:2023ndy}